 Professor of Physical Therapy (primary appointment)

-Associate Director for Education Technology in Physical Therapy
+Associate Director of Education Technology in Physical Therapy

 Professor of Neurology